MatthewHiggins2017/BIO726P/docs/Apocrita_Access.md

 !!!
 Task
     #### Mac & Linux Users
-    Use the command below to achieve this but please remember to replace `<YOUR_QMUL_USERNAME>` with your actual QMUL username e.g. `bty313`:
+    Use the command below to achieve this but please remember to replace `<YOUR_QMUL_USERNAME>` with your actual QMUL username e.g. `bty313`.

+    **The command below will prompt you if you want to add a passphrase for your key, please leave this blank and just press ENTER!**

     ```
     # Template